linked-db/linked-ql/README.md

 💥 *Have your entire DB structure live in a single `schema.json` (or `schema.yml`) file that you edit in-place!*

 With schema versioning now over to the database, much of the old conventions and formalities should now be irrelevant.
-We found that you could essentially streamline you whole "database" footprint from spanning dozens of migration files to fitting into a single `schema.json` (or `schema.yml`) file!
+We found that you can essentially streamline you whole "database" footprint from spanning dozens of migration files to fitting into a single `schema.json` (or `schema.yml`) file!

 ### `schema.json`